Learning To Love Yourself: Practicing Self-Love Tips

 Some people may grapple with harsh self-talk that is not loving and can even lower self-esteem.
 This could involve saying things such as, "I am not good at anything," "I can't do anything right," or anything else that tears them down.

-For another approach to improve your self-talk, consider trying the following: when you notice a thought about yourself arise, consider if you would think it about a good friend.
+For another approach to improve your self-talk, consider trying the following: when you notice a thought about yourself arise, consider if you would think it about a loved one.
 Sometimes, many of us are harsher on ourselves than we would be on a friend.
-If you wouldn't say those words to a friend you love, you might not want to say them about yourself either.
+If you wouldn't say those words to your best friend, you might not want to say them about yourself either.
 Set boundaries for your inner dialogue and practice self-love and kindness as you would with others.

 Positive self-talk isn’t just good for our self-esteem.
 Studies have found that positive self-talk may be linked to improved cardiovascular health, lower depression rates, better coping skills during tough times, reduced risk of death from cancer, and more.

 For some, another aspect is that they feel they can’t love themselves because they are holding on to feelings of guilt, blame, or shame from a past event or action, whatever that might be.
-But, as mentioned previously, a key piece of self-love is forgiveness.
+But, as mentioned previously, a key part of loving yourself is forgiveness.
 Loving yourself means being in control of your body, mind, and soul and being able to give yourself a break, too—just as you would a loved one.

-If this is something you struggle with, it might be helpful to start small: if you often blame yourself for even minor (perceived) mistakes, it may be worth practicing self-forgiveness for those first.
-For instance, you can try forgiving yourself for small things, like if you spill your coffee or forget something at home.
-These helpful tips may help you build the skill of self-forgiveness for any larger things that you’re holding onto, or that may arise.
+If forgiving yourself is something you struggle with, it might be helpful to learn by starting small: if you often blame yourself for even minor (perceived) mistakes, it may be worth trying to forgive yourself for those first.
+For instance, you can try to forgive yourself for small things, like if you spill your coffee or you forget something at home.
+These helpful tips may help you learn how to forgive yourself for any larger things that you’re holding onto, or that may arise in your life.

-For other situations, it may be helpful to sit down and journal about the situations and the things that you are having trouble forgiving yourself for or letting go of.
+For other situations, you may find it helpful to sit down and journal about the situations and the things that you are having trouble forgiving yourself for or letting go of.
 You can allow yourself to process certain emotions that you have from the situation, see the plain facts of the situation, and take responsibility as appropriate.
-As you read through what you’ve written, you may be able to see a new perspective and gain a sense of peace.
+As you read through what you’ve written, you may be able to see a new perspective and to gain a sense of peace.

-Though it may feel difficult to do, forgiveness and letting go can be powerful forms of self-love that can extend into your relationships with others.
+Though it may feel difficult to do, forgiveness and letting go can be powerful forms of self-love that can extend into your relationships with your loved ones.
 After all, learning how to be compassionate and forgiving toward yourself can be taught, and it may allow you to be more compassionate to others, as well.

-If you’d like to try this, you could try making a list at the end of each day of at least three things you have done well that day as a form of self-care.
-These could be anything that you count as a “success:” Maybe you were a good listener to a friend, or you made a healthy dinner, or you completed a good workout, or you gave a great presentation at work.
-Whatever the size, try to track it and celebrate it.
+If you’d like to try this, you could try making a list at the end of each day of at least three things you have done well that day.
+These could be anything that you count as a “success:” Maybe you were a good listener to your friends, or you made a healthy dinner, or you completed a good workout, or you gave a great presentation at work.
+Whatever the size, try to track all of things you've accomplished and celebrate them.
 By doing this often, you may find that it helps you to build your confidence and love for yourself.

 Getty